miguelangelo78/Intel-Hex-Parser/README.md

 * Remember that you can combine these flags.
 For example, if you wish to append one hex file and a binary into the original file, and want to get the result exported into a new file, just do:
 **`ihex myfile.hex --ab mybinary.bin --ah anotherhex.hex --oh`**

+* This will create a new file called a.hex which you should rename to whatever you want.
+The result is a total of 3 files joined together.
+* If you want to add more complexity, you can call the program multiple times, each call with different flags, which will allow you to make a complex and large hex file with a lot of information.

 **Another example**:
 1. **`ihex -c mybinary.bin --oh`** -> Converts from binary to Intel Hex and generates Hex output file
 2. **`ihex a.hex --ob`** -> Converts the previous generated hex file back into a binary file that is equal to 'mybinary.bin'.